Wednesday, 29 October 2025

 Our goal is to ensure that every Nigerian understands the RSB: HB 1181, HB 1421 & HB 1349.
 We shall use simple language that everyone can understand.
 Traditional and socila media should be engaged in the campaign.
 Use Hashtag RSB.
 Men and women should work side by side for the passage of the Bill.
 We are targetting maximum visibility for the Bill.
 We shall create relevant visuals on line.
 Legislation without communication is limitation.
 We shall roll out captivating videos and elicit the support of influencers.
 Strategic placement of content about the Bill in Editorials and Op-Ed pages.
 We shall debunk mis-information.
 This Bill is not about unqualified women, but it's about inclusion.
 We are very conscious of language inclusion - communication materials would be translated into Hausa, Yoruba, Ibo and Pidgin.
 We shall also roll out a 'fact sheet', stating clearly what the Bill is and what it's not.

-With such robust strategic engagement planned by the committees, we hope this Bill would be eventually passed by both the Lower and Upper Houses and eventually assented to by the President...
+With such robust strategic engagement planned by the committees, we hope this Bill would be eventually passed by both the Lower and Upper Houses and assented to by the President...

 Friday, 27 June 2025